Affiliate links on Android Authority may earn us a commission. Learn more.

-It’s a relaxing genre and it’s great for people who just want to hang out and watch a story unfold.
-It is a Japanese invention so most Android visual novels are Japanese.
+It’s a relaxing genre, and it’s great for people who just want to hang out and watch a story unfold.
+It is a Japanese invention, so most Android visual novels are Japanese.
 Still, you have some excellent choices.
 Here are the best visual novels for Android.
-We’d also like to give an honorable mention to Joe Dever’s Lone Wolf Complete that would totally make this list if its last update wasn’t three years ago.
+We’d also like to give an honorable mention to Kirikiroid2 (Google Play), an emulator for visual novels.

 The best visual novels for Android

-Capcom has four Ace Attorney ports on Android and they’re all pretty good.
+Capcom has a few Ace Attorney ports on Android, and they’re all pretty good.
 Ace Attorney is a mystery-drama series about Phoenix Wright, a lawyer who solves cases.
-There are also hidden object and point-and-click adventure elements as well.
+There are also hidden objects and point-and-click adventure elements as well.
 Basically, you start a case, collect the evidence, interview people, and smash your opponents in court.
-The pacing is quite good and there are in-game mechanics to make sure you don’t forget anything.
-Each game is rather expensive at $19.99 each, but you get the full game with no additional in-app purchases or advertisements.
-We have Capcom’s developer page linked at the button so you can browse for all four games.
+The pacing is quite good, and there are in-game mechanics to ensure you don’t forget anything.
+Each game is rather expensive at $19.99, but you get the original trilogy for $22.99, which is a pretty good discount.
+We have Capcom’s developer page linked at the button so you can browse for all of the games.

 See also: The best mystery games for Android

 Ayakashi: Romance Reborn is an otome game.
 For the uninformed, that means it’s a dating game made for women.
 You have your choice of 15 suitors that you do things with while also experiencing the game’s story.
 This one isn’t all that unique from others in its category.
 However, it has excellent voice acting, decent storytelling, You can also get unlockable content for free if you don’t mind a bit of a grind, so it’s a good game if you don’t want to spend a ton of money.